 I am a qualified psychotherapist (UKCP accredited) and I hold a postgraduate Diploma in Counselling and Psychotherapy from CCPE (Centre for Counselling and Psychotherapy Education) in London.

-My focus has always been helping people to manage their limitations and to fulfil their potential in life and so it was in early retirement that I decided to train at CCPE as a counsellor and psychotherapist.
+My focus has always been helping people to manage their limitations and to fulfil their potential in life.
 A search for answers and meaning in my own life has brought me to where I am now and it is a persistent curiosity which sustains my love for this work.

 Psychodynamic principles for early life issues